nschnitman/Masterkey/README.md

-# Pj-Masterkey
+# MasterKey

-Pj-Masterkey is a web app designed for the management of keycards in the hotel environment.
+MasterKey is a web app designed for the management of keycards in the hotel environment.
 It is written in JavaScript and uses modern web technologies to provide a seamless user experience.
 The application is designed to make it easy to manage the keycards of hotel employees, ensuring that each worker has the correct keycard for their shift.

 ## Getting Started

-To get started with Pj-Masterkey, you will need a web server with PHP installed, and a MySQL database.
+To get started with MasterKey, you will need a web server with PHP installed, and a MySQL database.
 Follow these steps to run the application:

 1. Clone this repository to your web server.
 2. Import the database.sql file into your MySQL database.